bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s-part-two.markdown

 Image based on Ubuntu.
 Exposed on 8080 port.

-Second step is jdk, unzip and wget installation.
+Second step is JDK, unzip and wget installation.

 The third step is downloading Tomcat server and unpacking.